What is the Oregon Tech OWLS Program?

 - Freshman dual enrollment applicants may apply.
 If you are a dual applicant please contact Julie Daniels for Oregon Tech credit requirements and information on pro-rated scholarships.

 What are the program deadlines?

 Students must be fully admitted by Oregon Tech's priority scholarship deadline of March 1st, as well as complete the OWLS Scholarship Application by the same date.
-Applicants are still eligible for the scholarship even if they have not completed all dual credit course to be eligible.
-All Oregon Tech-bound students are encouraged to apply for admission, financial aid, and scholarships by the priority deadline of January 1st.
-Students should feel free to work with an Admission Counselor to clarify the application process.
+Applicants are still eligible for the scholarship even if they have not completed all dual credit course by the OWLS application deadline of March 1st.
+Students should feel free to work with an Admission Counselor to clarify the admission application process.

 Get in touch with Admissions.